2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/platforms/oqtane/install.md

 we created on installing Oqtane and 2sxc.

 > [!WARNING]
-> The latest Oqtane 5.1.1 is still causing various problems so we are not releasing a 2sxc for 5.1+ yet.
+> The latest Oqtane 5.1.2 is still causing various problems in certain scenarios.
 >
-> As soon as we feel that Oqtane 5.1+ is stable, we will release a 2sxc for it.
+> If you wish to use the latest Oqtane with 2sxc,
+> make sure you read about the [limitations](xref:Abyss.Platforms.Oqtane.Install.IssueRender050102) and workarounds.

 ## Oqtane and 2sxc Version Compatibilities